- Getting Started

 Overview

-is a powerful set of tools to support declarative routing using a specialized widget that accepts a render property called an Outlet
+@dojo/framework/routing is a powerful set of tools to support declarative routing using a specialized widget that accepts a render property called an Outlet and a widget that creates links with a href generated from an outlet id.

 In this tutorial, we will start with a basic application with no routing.
-We will use Dojo’s declarative routing to configure some routes, use the Outlet
+We will use Dojo’s declarative routing to configure some routes, use the Outlet widget to define the view for each route and use the Link widget to create links for the application’s outlets.

 Prerequisites

-You can open the tutorial on codesandbox.io or download the demo project and run npm install
+You can open the tutorial on codesandbox.io or download the demo project and run npm install to get started.

-command line tool should be installed globally.
+The @dojo/cli command line tool should be installed globally.
 Refer to the Dojo local installation article for more information.

 You also need to be familiar with TypeScript as Dojo uses it extensively.